 |Harvesting||Once pods begin to form, check the plants frequently so the pea pod don’t become overgrown.
 The pod should be thin and the surface of the pod should feel firm but not hard.
 When you are picking pods, hold onto the vine with one hand and pinch off the pod with the other.
 Avoid damaging the vines as they are fragile.
 Keep pods picked to stimulate continuous production.|

 |Storing||Peas should be eaten as soon as they are picked because they are at their sweetest.
 Refrigerate unwashed peas in a plastic bag for up to 3 days.
 To prepare batches of snap peas for freezing, blanch pods for 2 minutes in boiling water.
 Then chill the peas rapidly in cold water and freeze.|

-Incredibly, tender sweet snap peas on short, bushy vines that can be grown with or without support.
+Sugar Ann is incredible, tender sweet snap peas on short, bushy vines that can be grown with or without support.
 This extra early variety produces crisp, tasty 2 1/2″ (6cm) pods and has excellent resistance to diseases.
-Short season and cold tolerant.
-Excellent choice for smaller garden spaces.
-An All-American Selections winner from 1984, Sugar Ann is garden… Read more »
+Short season and cold tolerant, it is the perfect choice for smaller garden spaces.
+An All-American Selections winner… Read more »

 Back to Organic Edibles.